Home » Far Cry 6 Review: The FPP Shooting Adventure Game

 FC6 aims to be more socially conscious than previous games

-Far Cry 6 Review: FC6 strives to be a more socially conscious game than its predecessors, and it does handle certain societal themes, even if the writing stumbles over some of those moments.
-It’s stuck between a realistic portrayal of Latin American culture and a gonzo interpretation for Western consumers.
-The setting is a beautiful depiction of South and Central American life, although the screenplay often borders on caricature.
-Or there’s the Mortal Kombat-like cockfighting minigame.
-It’s legal in Cuba, but… ugh.
+Far Cry 6 Review: FC6 strives to be more socially aware than its predecessors, and does tackle certain societal themes despite some slipshod writing moments.
+Unfortunately it falls somewhere in-between realistic representation of Latin American culture and gonzo interpretation for Western consumers; its setting depicts South and Central American life while some scenes border on caricature while its screenplay often borders on caricature as well.
+Or consider its Mortal Kombat-inspired cockfighting minigame which may or may not even be legal in Cuba but… ouch.

 Far Cry 6 Review: I can’t resist a hot-swappable electric buggy-paraglider